 Follow up with the customer:

 No customer has a right to expect perfection—we are only human.
 However, they can expect that you continuously improve.
-In today’s world of widespread knowledge, reviews, and the Internet, you cannot afford to have any bad press.
+In today’s world of public knowledge, reviews, and the Internet, you cannot afford to have any bad press.
 Follow up with the customer and explain what you have done to make sure the problem they experienced will not happen again.